Bṛhat Saṃhitā: Influence

 Varāhamihira's text became far more popular than earlier similar texts, because of its comprehensiveness, lucidity, appealing presentation, and literary merit.
 He wrote an abridged version of the text, Samāsa Saṃhitā, which is now lost and is known only from Utpala's commentary on Brhat-samhita.

 According to Varāhamihira, in some verses he was merely summarizing earlier existing literature on astronomy, Shilpa Sastra and temple architecture, yet his presentation of different theories and models of design are among the earliest texts that have survived.

 Several chapters of the text - such as Chitraymayura, Drgargala (Jalagala-shastra) and Prasada-lakshana - were studied as independent treatises by later scholars, who regarded Varāhamihira as an authority on a variety of topics.
 11th-century Iranian scholar Al-Biruni also quotes Brhat-samhita.

 Abd Al-Aziz ibn Shams ibn Baha' Nuri Dihlavwi (fl. c.
 1350/1375) composed Tarjamah i Barahi, a Persian translation of Brhat-samhita, for the Delhi Sultan Firuz Shah Tughluq.

-For modern scholars, the wide range of the text makes it a very useful source of history about the contempoary period.
+For modern scholars, the wide range of the text makes it a very useful source of history about the contemporary period.